 - Core Metric Two = Average number of antibiotic courses per dairy cow for dry cow therapy

 - Core Metric Three = Average number of antibiotic courses per dairy cow for lactating cow therapy

-The report of the CHAWG AMU working group on the development of the metrics for dairy farms which have been approved by industry is available here: Dairy AMU metrics (Download PDF)
+The report of the CHAWG AMU working group on the development of the metrics for dairy farms which have been approved by industry is available on: Dairy AMU metrics

-The CHAWG are often requested to share with others the work that we do on behalf of the cattle farming sector in relation to Health and Welfare.
-Presentations that have been previously used by members when addressing interested audiences can be found below.
+The CHAWG was often requested to share with others work done on behalf of the cattle farming sector in relation to Health and Welfare.
+Past presentations which were previously used by members when addressing interested audiences can be found below -

 Other work activities